kos-conf/stock-market-application/README.md

 8. **Simulate stock buy/sell operations by clicking buy and sell buttons randomly for 10 seconds with 1 second interval each**

+## Troubleshooting

+1. If you do not see the graph changing, check for data in `stock_prices` topic.
+Until you have data in `stock_prices` topic you can't see the graph being updated.
+2. Avoid running `confluent cloud-kickstart` command multiple times, this will lead to creation of multiple environments.
+If you're encounter an error with either API keys limit reached or other, just try to delete the existing created environment and retry the command

 ## Tear down infrastructure

-Once you are done exploring, don't forget to tear down the MongoDB Atlas and Confluent Cloud resources created for this demo.
+Once you are done exploring, don't forget to tear down the Confluent Cloud resources created for this demo.

 **First stop all the Flink statements in SQL Workspace before we execute the next steps (!Important)**